addyarishabh/KPMG_Australia/README.md

 # KPMG_Australia:

-# Project Abstract:
+### Project Abstract:

 Sprocket Central Private Limited, a medium size bikes & cycling accessories organization, has approached Tony Smith (partner) in KPMG's Lighthouse & Innovation Team.
 Sprocket Central Pty Ltd is keen to learn more about KPMG's expertise in it's analytics, information, and modelling team.

 Primarily, Sprocket Central Private Limited needs help with it's customer and transactions data.
 The organization has a large datasets relating to it's customers, but their team is unsure how to effectively analyze it to help optimize it's marketing strategy.

-# The client provided KPMG with 3 datasets:
+### The client provided KPMG with 3 datasets:

 i) Customer Demographic.

 ii) Customer Addresses.

 iii) Transaction data in the past 3 months.

+#### Task-1 (Data Quality Assessment):

+-> Filter the data and remove all the blanks for every datasets.

+-> For transations dataset-add two columns(transaction_month,profit) using excel operation.

+-> For Customer Demographic Dataset- Convert gender to 'Male' , 'Female', 'U' only. and filter deceased column for 'No' only.

+-> For Customet Addresses dataset- convert states 'VIC' to 'Victoria' and 'NSW' to 'New South Wales'.